Meet

 This was maddening.

-I spent decades (not a typo), knowing what I wanted, knowing how to get it—and WTF, doing the opposite.
+I spent decades knowing what I wanted, knowing how to get it—and WTF, doing the opposite.
 (If you know, you know.)

-I wished I could just—please—wake up feeling like doing what I kept telling myself was best for me.
+I wished I could just wake up feeling like doing what I kept telling myself was best for me.

-With that apparently unavailable for order, I did what all of us who are tired of being tired of ourselves do: the books.
+But you know how that goes.
+So I did what anyone in that situation would: the books.
 The programs.
 The trackers.
 The affirmations.
 All of it.

 I thought my problem was willpower.
-That I didn’t prioritize myself.
+Or that I didn’t prioritize myself.

-Sorted leverages what comes naturally to us to resolve the tension between what we want and what we also want.
-And that changes everything.
+Sorted uses what comes naturally to resolve the conflict between what we want and what we also want.

 Self-sabotage is self-care with criminally bad PR.

-Sorted exists for the woman who has “failed” to change herself (hallelujah!) because that “failure” positions her to move forward without losing what matters to her on both sides.
+Sorted exists for the woman who has “failed” to change herself (hallelujah!) because that “failure” proves she’s ready to move forward without losing what matters on either side.

-A refusal to move forward in any negotiation at the expense of what matters to either side is strategy.
+A refusal to move forward at the expense of what matters to either side is strategy.

 Come as you are.
 So you can leave how you want to be.